etiennestuder/gradle-plugindev-plugin/README.md

 ## Set group and version

-Set the group and version of your Gradle plugin project.
+Set the `group` and `version` of your Gradle plugin project.
 By default, Gradle derives the name of the project from the containing folder.
-A custom name could be set during the initialization phase in the settings.gradle file.
+A custom project name could be set during the initialization phase in the settings.gradle file.

 ```groovy